NET WORTH: $315 million, estimated

 BOZEMAN ARTS AND CULTURE: The Gianfortes via their foundation also support local arts and culture organizations in their community.
 Grantees have included American Computer Museum, Gallatin Historical Society, Montana Shakespeare in the Parks and Montana TheatreWorks.

 VALUING AND PROTECTING THE VULNERABLE: Grantees have included Asian Youth Ministries, Intermountain Children's Home, Uganda Orphans Fund, Yellowstone Boys and Girls Ranch, and Students for Life of America (SFLA), "one of the nation’s most active pro-life organizations and the largest youth pro-life organization."

-LOOKING FORWARD: Since the foundation was established last decade, some $52 million has already gone out.
+LOOKING FORWARD: Since the foundation was established last decade, it has made around $52 million in grants.
 While Gianforte's philanthropy has sometimes been met with controversy, expect the couple to continue to strongly support their established interest areas.